bluejoe2008/spring-beans-writer/README_CN.md

 		outputs.add(new SimpleFilteredOutput(new File("spring_databases.xml")));
 		sbw.write(beans, outputs);

-on default, only annotated properties of a JavaBean will be written into output files.
+by default, only annotated properties of a JavaBean will be written into output files.
 To annotate a JavaBean property, use '@XmlProperty':

 	@XmlProperty
 	public void setName(String name)